 My basses all have a different feel and playing character to them.
 This helps to push me in different playing directions depending on which instrument I'm using.
-Clockwise from upper left: 1965 Fender P, Maize fretless, Peavey Foundation fretless, Traveler Guitars bass, Stingray, Lightwave Sabre, Pedulla Buzz, Sterling by Musicman SB14, Musicman Big Al.
+Clockwise from upper left: 1965 Fender P, Maize fretless, Peavey Foundation fretless, Traveler Guitars bass, Stingray, Lightwave Sabre, Pedulla Buzz, Sterling by Musicman SB14.

 1991 M.V.
 Pedulla Buzz, lined fretless

 This bass has a beautiful cherry sunburst finish.
 Bought new in 1991.
-It's equipped with Bartolini PJ pickups and their TBIBT active buffered circuit.
+It's equipped with Bartolini PJ pickups.
+The original Bartolini TBIBT preamp became noisy about 2016, so I replaced it with the equivalent AGDB and TBT modules.
 Active controls are volume/blend/bass/treble.
 This bass really sings with a clean fretless tone.
 Weighs 9lb9oz.
+Strings: Pedulla rounds.

 1995 Peavey Foundation, lined fretless